Guidance

 The Fees Free policy focuses eligibility on quality-assured programmes that are considered to be a good investment for New Zealand and for all learners.
 It aligns Fees Free eligibility with student support and government tuition subsidies, and limits Fees Free to courses with regulated fees.

-Foundation programmes (at New Zealand Qualifications Framework levels 1-2) are excluded because provider-based level 1-2 study is already fees free, and learners shouldn’t have to use their Fees Free entitlement on courses and programmes intended to prepare for tertiary education at level 3 and above.
+Foundation programmes (at New Zealand Qualifications and Credentials Framework Levels 1 and 2) are excluded because provider-based Level 1 and 2 study is already fees-free, and learners shouldn’t have to use their Fees Free entitlement on courses and programmes intended to prepare for tertiary education at Level 3 and above.

 Why do programmes and courses have to be recognised and funded to be available for Fees Free?